gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 Guimarães Rosa

-> Path and future both cast their ripples into the dreaming
+> Past and future both cast their ripples into the dreaming

 > Don't you just love the subway?
 I just have to set foot on a subway train, and it's like a magic carpet.
 Y'know?
 It could take you anywhere.